zeug-coding-club/zeugrandoms/Questions.md

 # REVERSED FACTORIAL
 Given a positive integer, N, devise a computer solution that can be used to find another integer M whose factorial is N. For example if N is given as 720 then M should be 6.

+# BASE OF A NUMBER
+Given that a % b will give the remainder when a is divided by b, write a detailed computer solution that can be used to convert a number in base 10 to a different base.
+The inputs to your computer solution should be a number in base 10 and a base the number is to be converted to.